real time dashboard

 Challenge #2: Data Quality Concerns

 Another obstacle in implementing real-time BI analytics deals with data quality.
 Since the functions of real-time reporting is to allow decisions to be made quickly based on current data, it is essential that data be entered correctly.
 If data is not entered correctly, a domino effect occurs, causing wrong information to be spread across the entire company database and not just one isolated spreadsheet.
-According to 75 percent of organizations surveyed by Gartner, the effects of incorrect data had a negative impact on company finances, with half incurring additional costs to reconcile the data.
+According to 75 percent of organisations surveyed by Gartner, the effects of incorrect data had a negative impact on company finances, with half incurring additional costs to reconcile the data.
 Poor data quality affects many aspects of the business not just one.
 Your entire business strategy could be misaligned if data analysis and interpretation is flawed.
 Therefore it is critical that systems are in place to ensure that data is of the highest quality possible.

 Solution: Create a Culture Where Everyone is Responsible for Accurate Data